-- (1) A description of the training methods and verification that cultivators and site managers will receive training prior to beginning work in areas using reclaimed water, and annual trainings are conducted; - (2) A map showing the locations of signs. - (3) A map showing the locations of potable water supplies for hand washing and/or hand sanitation; - (4) Verification that hose bibs are locked at all times when not in use. - (5) A description of how the list of best management practices are kept on site. - (8) Any additional information necessary to identify the implementation and maintenance of BMPs to comply with 84.9 and to prevent irrigation in excess of the agronomic rate and to minimize ponding or runoff of reclaimed water.
+- (1) A description of the training methods and verification that cultivators and site managers will receive training prior to beginning work, and annual trainings are conducted; - (2) A map showing the locations of signs. - (3) A map showing the locations of potable water supplies for hand washing; - (4) Verification that hose bibs are locked at all times when not in use. - (5) Verification that legal guardians will be onsite with children that are under ten years of age. - When applicable, a description of the student to guardian ratio including number of students and number of guardians (on average over the course of the irrigation season). - (7) A description of how the list of best management practices are kept on site. - (8) Any additional information necessary to identify the implementation and maintenance of BMPs to comply with 84.9 and to prevent irrigation in excess of the agronomic rate and to minimize ponding or runoff of reclaimed water.
 BMPs include any method used to protect public health and the environment.
 BMPs include, but are not limited to, schedules of activities, prohibitions of practices, maintenance procedures, and other management practices.